mattdelacey/styletest/README.md

 To run, clone this repo and then run: npm install

-Then, you should be able to either run ionic serve or ionic corodovabuild and install on a device.
+Then, you should be able to either run ionic serve or ionic corodova build ios and install on a device.

 ionic cordova build ios